techoctave/techoctave.com/gauges/index.markdown

 	<span>});</span>
 </p>

 Here, we used jQuery to make an Ajax call for some JSON data.
 What this means is you can update each gauge without refreshing the page.
-You'll be able to do this with every gauge in our suite.
+You'll be able to do this with every single one of our JavaScript Gauges.
 Think of the possibilities!

 <strong>Smart and intuitive API design.</strong> Each purchase includes sample projects with tons of examples on how to use our gauge's API.
 This includes a live example of how to feed data to our gauges from a remote server using Ajax.